Onandjokwe State Hospital: Fire

 By 1958 the hospital consisted out of about 70 buildings made up by "Rondawels" or round thatched huts which were enclosed with clay walls to act as in-patient wards, there were nurses accommodation, a kitchen, a workshop and other hospital facilities.
 On 4 October 1958 a fire broke out, legend has it that a crow picked up a piece of porridge which boiled over and perched on one of the thatched roofs to consume the porridge, unfortunately the porridge contained some live ember, causing the thatch roof to catch fire (Ntuleni and Shiweda 2011, p.
 43).
 Within an hour, approximately 40 buildings had burnt down, engulfing many of the medical equipment and diesel generator.
 Miraculously there were no deaths as the community, Finnish and Ovambo health workers demonstrated great co-operation and teamwork to care for the patients and to fight the fire.
 In the aftermath, the damage was estimated at an astounding £45 000.00 (Ntuleni and Shiweda 2011, p.
 43) Some rumours cited the fire as a curse to the Ondonga kingdom, but this was laid to rest quickly as the Ondonga community had learned to trust the people and the work being done by the hospital.

 Nearly a 100 years later, the Namibian government in conjunction with the Finnish Churches renovated the Onandjokwe hospital.
 While construction of the water networks was underway, a piece of burnt wood, believed to be remainders of one of the wooden poles used in the huts, was discovered.
-The woods shape resembled that of wings and Rev. Juluis Mtuleni immediately dubbed it "the Angel".
+The woods shape resembled that of wings and Rev. Julius Mtuleni immediately dubbed it "the Angel".
 He asked a welder, Mr Jarmo Lehtine to attached it to an angel shaped piece of iron.
 This angel is now believed to protect the hospital from bad things and has since become the logo for the Onandjokwe Medical museum.